Kinescope: History

 According to a 1949 film produced by RCA, silent films had been made of early experimental telecasts during the 1930s.
 The films were produced by aiming a camera at television monitors, at a speed of eight frames per second, resulting in somewhat jerky reproductions of the images.
 By the mid-1940s, RCA and NBC were refining the filming process and including sound; the images were less jerky but still somewhat fuzzy.

 By early 1946, television cameras were being attached to American guided missiles to aid in their remote steering.
 Films were made of the television images they transmitted for further evaluation of the target and the missile's performance.

 The first known surviving example of the telerecording process in Britain is from October 1947, showing the singer Adelaide Hall performing at the RadiOlympia event.
 Hall sings "Chi-Baba, Chi-Baba (My Bambino Go to Sleep)" and "I Can't Give You Anything But Love", as well as accompanying herself on ukulele and dancing.
 When the show was originally broadcast on BBC TV it was 60 minutes in length and also included performances from Winifred Atwell, Evelyn Dove, Cyril Blake and his Calypso Band, Edric Connor and Mable Lee, and was produced by Eric Fawcett.
 The six-minute footage of Miss Hall is all that survives of the show.

-From the following month, the wedding of Princess Elizabeth to Prince Philip also survives, as do various early 1950s productions such as It is Midnight, Dr Schweitzer, The Lady from the Sea and the opening two episodes of The Quatermass Experiment, although in varying degrees of quality.
+From the following month, the wedding of Princess Elizabeth and Philip Mountbatten also survives, as do various early 1950s productions such as It is Midnight, Dr Schweitzer, The Lady from the Sea and the opening two episodes of The Quatermass Experiment, although in varying degrees of quality.
 A complete 7-hour set of telerecordings of Queen Elizabeth II's 1953 coronation also exists.

+The first near-instant replay of a sporting event occurred in 1955 during a Hockey Night in Canada broadcast on CBC Television, using a kinescope to replay a goal scored, mere minutes after had been broadcast live.